joaquintides/drswo/README.md

 The fact that (C) is well defined is an argument against interpretation 2, given that (C) can be seen as a mere syntactic variation of (A).

-Currently, libstdc++, Microsoft's C++ Standard Library, and libc++ v21 or lower behave as if interpretation 1 is in effect.
-[Starting with version 22](https://github.com/llvm/llvm-project/pull/161366), libc++ goes with 2 and assumes (A) is UB.

 The status quo (`Compare` must induce a full SWO on all possible values of `Key`) is unacceptably strict and hardly the intent of the standard.
 As reasonable interpretation is left open, we're beginning to see divergences between C++ standard library implementations.

+**Arguments in favor of partition-based lookup semantics**

+We posit that interpretation 1, supplemented with partition-based requirements for non-heterogeneous lookup:

+_Let `K` be the set of keys in an associative container `a` at a given point in time:
+`Compare` induces a SWO on `K` and also on {`k`} ∪ `K` for any `k` involved in an attempted insertion into `a` (either successful or not).
+Non-heterogeneous lookup for `k` only requires that `k` partition the range [`a.begin()`, `a.end()`)._

+is the most useful and consistent interpretation.
+Some arguments in favor of this thesis:

+* Partition-based lookup semantics is maximally aligned and consistent with current requirements for global lookup algorithms and associative container heterogeneus lookup.
+In particular, it makes (A) and (C) equivalent, which is a reasonable assumption any non-expert user could make.
+* In the [N1313](https://wg21.link/n1313) foundational paper where partition-based semantics was introduced, David Abrahams states that _"[s]trict weak ordering is a great concept for sorting, but maybe it's not appropriate for searching"_.
+In [N3465](https://wg21.link/n3465), an early version of the paper upon which heterogeneous lookup for associative containers was defined, the wording for non-heterogeneous lookup was indeed partition-based in accordance with Abrahams's conceptual setup (though this exact wording didn't make it into the standard as is, for reasons unknown to the author).
+* For a unique associative container `a`, if `Compare` induces a strict _partial_ order on all its possible key values, then partition-based lookup is well defined everywhere.
+Formally, if `Compare` is a SPO and a set `K` of keys is totally ordered wrt `Compare` (i.e., `K` is a [_chain_](https://en.wikipedia.org/wiki/Total_order#Chains), which the range [`a.begin()`, `a.end()`) always satisfies), then `K` is partitioned by any arbitrary `k` (proof trivial).

 **Proposed resolution:**

-Relax/clarify the requirements along approach 1,
-which is maximally aligned with current requirements for global lookup algorithms and associative container heterogeneus lookup, and define lookup everywhere in terms of partitioning.
 Wording is relative to [N5032](https://wg21.link/n5032):

 * [associative.reqmts.general]/2: Each associative container is parameterized on `Key` and an ordering relation `Compare` that induces a strict weak ordering ([alg.sorting]) on